MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/auto-update-shipment.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-The auto-update shipment functionality automatically updates quantities (both increases and decreases) on a load line that is associated with a shipment, after it has been released to a warehouse.
+The auto-update shipment functionality automatically updates quantities (both increases and decreases) on a load line that is associated with a shipment, after the load has been released to a warehouse.
 This functionality remains turned on until the load line on the shipment or load is processed on a wave.
 When it's used, order updates can automatically flow through to the warehouse, without requiring manual intervention, until warehouse work is created.

 When the auto-update shipment functionality isn't used, only quantity decreases automatically flow until warehouse work is created.
 Users must manually update or delete lines, and they must then re-release lines if order quantities are increased or new order lines are added.
 By using the auto-update shipment functionality, businesses can seamlessly provide updates to the warehouse without having to worry that related shipments and loads won't reflect order line updates.